Don’t be discouraged – Things always take longer than you think

 Hopefully, that helps, but equally, if you are drawing a blank with the answers to each of those questions you must really question why the goal is important.
 Goals without compelling reasons behind them are in my experience a waste of time.

 One of the biggest reasons for failing to hit goals is failing to enlist the right support.
 Your resource is limited, you can do a small number of things well, but you can’t do everything.
 Asking for help isn’t failure.
 What can you delegate that might make reaching the finishing line less of a burden?

 Don’t assume you have all the skills to get the job done.
 Do you need some specialist support?
 Play to your own strengths, and get others with complementary skills to cover your weaknesses.
 If someone else can do something better or quicker it’s worth getting them on board to do it.
 If this costs money then ask yourself how important the goal really is.

 Is anyone monitoring your progress? it makes a real difference when you are accountable to someone for getting things done.
 Making excuses for lack of progress to yourself is one thing, making those excuses to someone else is harder.
 Do you need that extra accountability?

-Don’t under estimate the role of a coach or a mentor.
-Many business owners think using a coach is a sign of weakness.
-The reality is its just the opposite.
-As well as giving you accountability, a coach or mentor can be a sounding board, can be the source of ideas, and someone to work with to cut through the issues.
+Don’t underestimate the role of a coach or a mentor.
+Many people, particularly finance folk, think using a coach is a sign of weakness.
+The reality is it’s just the opposite.
+As well as giving you accountability, a coach or mentor can be a sounding board, can be a source of ideas, and someone to work with to cut through the issues.

 We all suffer from Squirrel syndrome, running off after the latest new thing.
 I’m my own worst enemy, often running off after a new idea and forgetting to push through and complete on the last one.
 The truth is you must focus on one thing and stay with it.
 You can move 1mm in a million directions or move a mile in one direction.